Guidelines and policies

 The procedures outlined in the policy apply to staff based or working in the Clarice Pears building.

 Dogs are allowed in the MRC Social and Public Health Sciences Unit, Level 4 (excluding meeting rooms and drop in rooms) on Fridays only.
-This is for a trial period.

 Please ensure that, if your dog accompanies you to another level of the Clarice Pears building, you comply with the regulations on that level, which may differ from the area in which you are are mainly based.